One of six posters - view the full set

 In addition to the Tube display, a booklet of War Poems on the Underground, 1914-1918 is available free to the public at tube stations.
 The poems, all featured on the Tube, address the reality of the First World War, including poems by Isaac Rosenberg and Wilfred Owen (both killed in action) as well as the poets listed above.
 Anger against political and military leaders fuels poems by the Russian poet Marina Tsvetaeva and Rudyard Kipling, whose son died at Loos in 1915, aged 18.
 The collection reaches beyond 1918 in poems by Michael Longley, Kathleen Raine, the Hungarian poet George Szirtes (“My century is a sad one of collapses”) and The Long War by Laurie Lee.

 The Poetry Society and Poems on the Underground join forces to promote one of Britain's most successful public art projects.
-As well as being displayed on underground trains throughout the capital, school members of the society and subscribers receive a sets of Poems on the Underground Posters each time they are released.
+As well as being displayed on underground trains throughout the capital, school members of the Poetry Society receive a set of Poems on the Underground posters each time they are released.

-You can also order individual posters or sets through our shop; we ask for a £3 for an invidual poster or £9.99 for a set in order to cover the storage, handling, postage and packing costs.
+You can order individual posters or sets through our shop; we ask for a £3 for an individual poster or £9.99 for a set in order to cover the storage, handling, postage and packing costs.

 Poems on the Underground release sets of around 6 posters three times a year.
-Below are some of the most recent sets which you can purchase online:
+Below are some of the most recent sets which you can order online: